 Prerequisite(s): MUSI 131, 132; 225, 226; and third or fourth year standing.
 (3-0 or 3-0) MUSI 435 Concepts of Music Therapy in Special Education (3 sem. hr.)
-An examination of the underlying philosophical, methodological, and technical aspects of music therapy in special education; identification of aetiological and symptomatological factors in various categories of exceptionality; study of the physical, developmental, psychological, behavioural and social characteristics of the exceptional child; explanation of the ways in which music can be used to help meet the needs of the mainstreamed exceptional child in the regular music classroom.
-NB: Not offered every year.
-See department chair.
-Prerequisite(s): MUSI 325, 326; EDUC 302, 310 (or concurrent enrolment); PSYCH 105, 106; 214; and at least third year standing or instructor's permission.
-(3-0 or 3-0) MUSI 450 Keyboard Pedagogy (1 sem. hr.)
+MUSI 450 Keyboard Pedagogy (1 sem. hr.)
 This course is designed to enable careful consideration of the dynamics of teacher and pupil interaction in private teaching, develop basic instruction skills at the piano with supervision and constructive feedback, enrich personal awareness of the current methods and materials available, and provide comprehensive coaching in studio management.
 NB: Not offered every year.
 See department chair.

 Prerequisite(s): Third or fourth year standing in performance option or instructor's permission.
 (1-1 or 1-1) MUSI 460 Vocal Pedagogy (1 sem. hr.)
 Students study the anatomy and physiology of the breathing and phonatory mechanisms of the larynx, and the acoustical laws required for optimum resonation of the singing voice, with practical applications for interaction of teacher and pupil in private studio teaching.
 Students in the course give basic instruction in voice under the supervision of the instructor.
 NB: Not offered every year.
-See department chair.
-Prerequisite(s): Third or fourth year standing in performance option or instructor's permission.
+See department chair Prerequisite(s): Third or fourth year standing in performance option or instructor's permission.
 (1-1 or 1-1) MUSI 470 Senior Recital (1 sem. hr.)
 A one-hour recital, demonstrating ability in a wide range of musical styles, given by a student in the fourth year of the performance option.
 Recital program must be submitted to the Department coordinator for approval.
 Prerequisite(s): MUSI 370 and, usually, two semesters of private study subsequent to the junior recital.
 Applied Music A. Private Lessons There are 12 weekly lessons in each semester; Section A denoting half-hour lessons for 1 sem. hr. of credit, Section B denoting one-hour lessons for 2 sem. hrs.
 292 of credit MUSA 1XX: